Yusername05/icl_lectures/README.md

 # icl_lectures
 ## info
 ### description
 Lecture notes from all courses taken during 2023/24 entry Msci Mathematics at Imperial College London.
+Most of the clever formatting and latex was lifted from https://github.com/Multramate/IC-GANT
 ### contact info
 yu.coughlin23@imperial.ac.uk